-FY10/FY11: Expendable net position increased in FY10 and again in FY11, as operating revenues and endowment returns outpaced the increase in expenses - see discussion of the net operating revenues ratio.
-In each of these years, UMA utilized \$1.7 million of unrestricted expendable net position for capital construction.
+FY11: Expendable net position increased in FY11, as operating revenues and endowment returns outpaced the increase in expenses - see discussion of the net operating revenues ratio.
+UMA utilized \$1.7 million of unrestricted expendable net position for capital construction.

 FY12: UMA increased its expendable net position by generating a positive return on operations that more than offset the negative return on endowment investments and use of \$1.8 million of unrestricted expendable net position to fund construction activity.